-Twenty-two proposals (8 for Coho and 14 for Chinook) were received for mass marking (MM) occurring in 2013 (Appendix E).
-Of these, 21 were received from southern British Columbia (BC) and southern United States (US) and one proposal was received from Alaska Department of Fish and Game (ADFG) to mass mark 300,000 Chinook released into Cook Inlet.
+Twenty-three proposals (8 for Coho and 15 for Chinook) were received for mass marking (MM) occurring in 2014 (Appendix E).
+Of these, one was received from southern British Columbia (BC) and 22 from southern United States (US).
 The Selective Fishery Evaluation Committee (SFEC) believes these proposals cover all MM programs of relevance to the Pacific Salmon Commission (PSC).

-Within the 21 MM proposals received from southern BC and southern US, approximately 35 million Coho are proposed to be mass-marked in 2013 (Table 2-1; Figure 2-1A), a level comparable to that proposed in 2012.
+Within the MM proposals received from southern BC and southern US, approximately 34 million Coho are proposed to be mass-marked in 2014 (Table 2-1; Figure 2-1A), a level comparable to that proposed in 2013.
 Essentially all hatchery Coho production intended for harvest, from southern BC and southern US hatcheries will be mass marked.
-Currently there are 18 proposed Coho Salmon DIT groups (Table 2-1), of which two will be released from southern BC, seven from Puget Sound, five from the Washington (WA) coast, and four from the Columbia River Basin.
+Currently there are 18 proposed Coho salmon DIT groups (Table 2-1), of which two will be released from southern BC, seven from Puget Sound, five from the Washington (WA) coast, and four from the Columbia River Basin.
+These DIT groups are unchanged from the 2013 proposals.

-Approximately 114 million Chinook are proposed to be mass marked in 2013 from southern US Chinook hatcheries (Table 2-1; Figure 2-1B).
-This is approximately 1 million more than were proposed for 2012.
+Approximately 119 million Chinook are proposed to be mass marked in 2014 from southern US Chinook hatcheries (Table 2-1; Figure 2-1B).
+This is approximately five million more than were proposed for 2013.
 Most all hatchery Chinook production from southern US hatcheries intended for harvest will be mass marked.
-Currently there are 14 proposed Chinook Salmon DIT groups (Table 2-1, Appendix H), of which seven will be released from Puget Sound facilities, two from coastal facilities, and five from Columbia River facilities.
+Currently there are 14 proposed Chinook salmon DIT groups (Table 2-1, Appendix H), of which seven are from Puget Sound facilities, two from coastal facilities, and five from Columbia River facilities.
+The number of DIT groups is unchanged from the 2013 proposals; however, CDFO discontinued the Fraser River DIT with the 2011 brood and WDFW is proposing a new DIT program at Priest Rapids.